RyanBrooke/Titanium_Microstructure_Analysis/README.md

 Linkedin: Ryan Brooke

+## Disclosure
+This repository utilizes code generated and/or optimized with the assistance of Google Gemini 1.5 Pro.
+Scope of Assistance: Gemini was used to assist with U-Net architecture implementation, code refinement and debugging.
+Human Oversight: All AI-generated suggestions have been manually reviewed, tested, and integrated by the author.
+Purpose: AI tools were used as a pair-programmer to accelerate development and improve code readability.

 ## Reference
 [1] V. S. S. A. Karra, A. K. Verma, A. Guzel, A. Huck, and A. D. Rollett, "Quantification of Alpha Lath in Ti-6Al-4V using OpenCV," Materials Characterization, vol. 186, p.
 111802, 2022/04/01/ 2022, doi: https://doi.org/10.1016/j.matchar.2022.111802